-Prince George's County will be required to coordinate with the Chesapeake Bay TMDL.
+Anne Arundel County will be required to comply with the Chesapeake Bay TMDL.
 The County will also continue to work toward the completion of the State's Water Resources Element as required by the Maryland Economic Growth, Resource Protection and Planning Act of 1992 (Article 66B, Annotated Code of Maryland).
-The projects and programs proposed under the draft permit, as well those implemented during the County's previous stormwater permits and as part of the other State and local regulations all work toward meeting both of these conditions.
+The projects and programs proposed under this draft permit, as well those implemented during the County's previous stormwater permits and as part of the other State and local regulations, all work toward meeting both of these conditions.